MusicShaun/Portfolio/README.md

 <h3>What does it do?</h3>
 <p>

-  - Provides a means to contact me
+  - Show case my projects
-  - To display my skills and previous projects
+  - Provide a method of contact
-  - To allow me to be explore my more artistic side
+  - To allow me to be explore my more artistic side and give a brief background
 </p>

 <div style='display: flex; gap:0'>